By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-The new update is scheduled to start rolling out in May 2016, but may take some time to be fully implemented.
-The mobile-friendliness test is absolute, so your website either qualifies as mobile-friendly or it doesn’t.
+The new update is scheduled to start rolling out in May 2016 but may take some time to be fully implemented.
+The mobile-friendliness test is absolute, so your website either qualifies as mobile-friendly, or it doesn’t.
 There are no gray areas or sliding scale to the ranking signal.
-This makes it very easy to implement, as you will have a clear confirmation from Google that your website qualifies for the ranking boost.
+This makes it very easy to implement, as you will have an explicit confirmation from Google that your website qualifies for the ranking boost.

 To test whether your website is mobile-friendly, you can use Google’s mobile testing tool.
 You can enter your website URL, and it will report back whether it passes, or indicate any failures.
 You can see a screenshot of the testing tool below: